Pokemon3108/job-search/Readme.md

 - Maven - for building sources
 - Tomcat - for starting server

-Other dependencies will be downloaded by maven
+Other dependencies will be downloaded by maven.
 ___
 ## SQL